creachadair/chirp/spec.md

 | 4      | 4     | Method ID (BE uint32)  |
 | 4      | rest  | Parameter data         |

 - The **Request ID** is an identifier assigned by the caller.
-It must be unique among pending requests, but the caller is otherwise free to reuse request IDs for requests that are not concurrent.
+It must be unique among pending requests from that caller, but the caller is otherwise free to reuse request IDs for requests that are not concurrent.

 - The **Method ID** is a method identifier defined by the callee, opaque to the protocol.